criso123/Information-Recovery-Systems/README.md

 # Information-Recovery-Systems

 It´s a introduction to Natural Processing Language with a collection of files from University of Jaén.

+This project has been created with Netbeans and Java, the structure is:
+ - build: Netbeans field created by default

+ - coleccionESuja2017: Collection of articles in html format provided by University of Jaén

+ - dist: Netbeans field created by default

+ - index: Creation of a dictionary with different words

+ - library: Libraries used in the project
+ - nbproject: Netbeans field created by default
+ - normalizate: Collection of articles without format and with all words that the article contains
+ - src: Code source
+ - stemmer: Collection of articles with roots of each word from normalizate field
+ - stopper: Collection of articles without empty words from stemmer field
+ - documentación.pdf: Paper in spanish explain the project and with examples
+ - build.xml: Netbeans file created by default
+ - conf.data: File with paths that will be passed as parameters
+ - manifest.mf: Netbeans file created by default
+ - palabrasVacias.txt: Empty words collection
+ - Searcher: Field with visual application and the step 6

 This project is divided in different classes:
   1. Tokenization.java
     1.1. removeHTML function: Remove all HTML tags from collection 1.2. cleanAccents function: Change all words to lowercase and maintain the letters of the alphabet and numbers